-Logging in will bring up the main page of the web-based management module.
-Click the DSL-500 folder in the main window.
-This folder will open revealing the management menu options.
+Logging in will bring up the PPPoE Configuration window (see example screen on next page) of the web-based management module.
+Click the DSL-504 folder located below the D-Link logo in the upper left corner.
+The folder will open revealing the management menu option buttons.
 These menus are used to configure the Router for connection to the WAN and other router functions.
 This chapter discusses the steps to first establish the WAN connection.
 The remaining features not directly concerned with establishing the initial connection are explained in Chapter 5, Web-based Management.

-Web-based Manager Main Menu
+Web Manager Menu